December 29, 2020

 First runner’s-up: Net-A-Porter

-The pandemic completely shifted the way retailers operated business, challenging many companies to think creatively in order to simply survive and Luxury Daily recognizes Net-A-Porter’s successes this year.
+The pandemic completely shifted the way retailers operated business, challenging many companies to think creatively to simply survive and Luxury Daily recognizes Net-A-Porter’s successes this year.
 After being forced to suspend operations due to a shut down of its warehouses, Net-A-Porter successfully found a way to reopen for business using a delayed fulfillment method (see story).

 In a philanthropic effort, Yoox Net-A-Porter Group (YNAP), which owns Net-A-Porter and Mr Porter, donated its Premier Delivery Service fleet to God’s Love We Deliver for the nonprofit’s emergency shelf-stable meal drive that took place April 17-19.
 This marked the third phase of YNAP’s Volunteered Vehicles initiative that supports charities local to the Richemont-owned retailer’s premier delivery markets which deliver essential supplies to socially isolated communities (see story).